GridTools/gt4py/docs/functional/QuickstartGuide.md

 #### Using reductions on connected mesh elements

-Similarly to the previous example, the output is yet again a field on edges.
-This time, however, instead of taking the first column (first neighbour) out of the field created using the connectivity table, we sum the elements alongside the `E2CDim`.
-For this, we first transform the cell field to a field over the cell neighbors of edges (i.e. a field of dimensions Edge × E2CDim) using `cells(E2C)`, then we use the `neighbor_sum` builtin function to sum along the `E2CDim` dimension.
+Similarly to the previous example, the output is once again a field on edges.
+The difference is that this field operator does not take the first column of the transformed field, but sums the elements along the local dimension.
+In other words, the result is the sum of all the cells adjacent to an edge.
+You can achieve this by first transforming the cell field to a field over the cell neighbors of edges (i.e. a field of dimensions Edge × E2CDim) using `cells(E2C)`, then calling the `neighbor_sum` builtin function to sum along the `E2CDim` dimension.

 ```{code-cell} ipython3
 @field_operator